byrobingames/heyzap/README.md

   * Allows you to specify min amount of time between interstitial displays (to avoid annoying your users).
   * Allows you to specify min amount of calls to interstitial before it actually gets displayed (to avoid annoying your users).
   * Included SDK's: Heyzap SDK,AppLovin, HyprMX, Unityads, Vungle,
-  * Only Enable the extension to support the SDK's for that Network: AdColony, AdMob, Chartboost, Facebook ads, Leadbolt,
+  * Enable the extension to support the SDK's for that Network: AdColony, AdMob, Chartboost, Facebook ads, Leadbolt,

 **TODO**
 - Banner support (Admob, iAd, Facebook Audience Network)